$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Random fields from renormalization

-where we use time permutation symmetry of $G_r^{(2)}$ and cyclicity of the $L^2$-trace.
-This quantity is equal to the divergent part of $\tau_{20}$.
+where in the last line we used the fact that $G_r^{(2)}$ is an even function of $v$.
+The divergent part of $\tau_3$ thus coincides with that of the expression in \eqref{eq:equdontjaibesoin} which, in view of the calculation of the previous section, is the divergent part of $\tau_{20}$.

 We next discuss the regularity of $\overline\tau_3$.
 First, we need to isolate the resonant part in the scalar product.
 Since we work in the manifold setting, note that we need to define carefully the resonant scalar product of two vector fields in $C^\infty(TM)$.
 For $s_1,s_2\in C^\infty(TM)^2$, using the notations and conventions of the Appendix~\ref{SectionLPProjectors}, we define $\left\langle s_1\odot_i s_2\right\rangle_{TM} $ as:

-where $\kappa_i,\psi_i,\chi_i,\widetilde{\chi}_i$ come from our definition of resonant product, $(\kappa_{i*}g)$ is the metric $g$ induced by the charts $\kappa_i:U_i\mapsto \kappa_i(U_i)\subset \bbR^d$.
+where $\kappa_i,\psi_i,{\varphi_i},\widetilde{{\varphi}}_i$ come from our definition of resonant product, $(\kappa_{i*}g)$ is the metric $g$ induced by the charts $\kappa_i:U_i\mapsto \kappa_i(U_i)\subset \bbR^d$.
 Similarly we have and we recover the usual decomposition

 for the scalar product on sections of $TM$.
 We need to prove that such resonant scalar product satisfies some approximate integration by parts identity and we are careful since the Laplacian is no longer translation invariant.
 For every $Y\in C^\infty(M)$ a calculation relying on the definitions of both resonant product and resonant scalar product: